 Pre-marital and Pre-commitment Therapy in Denver

-If you are preparing to making a life commitment to someone,
+If you are preparing to make a life commitment to someone,

 one of the biggest decisions of your life,